-Unlike previous iterations of AR glasses, the Nreal Air look a lot more like a standard pair of specs.
-An eagle-eyed onlooker might spot the few key differences, but there aren’t any cameras, so the AR aspect is not that obvious.
+Unlike some previous iterations of AR glasses, the Xreal Air look a lot more like a standard pair of specs.
+An eagle-eyed onlooker might spot a few key differences, but there aren’t any cameras so the AR aspect is not that obvious.

 The decision to go camera-less instantly solves many of the privacy concerns that plagued previous devices, such as Ray-Ban Stories and Google Glass.
 You don’t have to worry about your vision being tracked, and those around you can rest easy knowing they aren’t being recorded without their consent.

-While not as free as a completely wireless device – like a pair of Bluetooth earbuds – we never had any issues moving our head around while plugged in.
-It caused so few issues while we were wearing the glasses that we actually completely forgot about the cable – until I went to take them off and it would snag on my ear.
+While not as free as a completely wireless device – like a pair of Bluetooth earbuds – I never had any issues moving my head around while plugged in.
+It caused so few issues while I was wearing the glasses that I actually completely forgot about the cable – until I went to take them off and it would snag on my ear.

 The reliance on your phone's power means these glasses are pretty light, just 90g (0.2lbs) – they don't have an internal battery.
 But in exchange, they will drain your phone's battery fairly quickly, particularly if you're using them for an extended period of time.

-The other dead giveaway that the Nreal Air aren't a normal pair of glasses are the inner lenses.
+The other dead giveaway that the Xreal Air aren't a normal pair of glasses is the inner lenses.
 These are what give the glasses their AR capabilities, reflecting an image of your phone’s screen in such a way that it appears to be floating in front of you.